Australia's Dog Show Scene Begins

 Dog Shows Spread across Australia

-Melbourne's First Dog Show 1864Melbourne's First Dog Show 1864
+Melbourne's First Dog Show 1864

 In 1864, the first Dog Show on the mainland of Australia was held in Melbourne, Victoria.
 Conducted by the Council of the Acclimatisation Society, it was attended by approximately 1,500 people, each paying two shillings and six pence each to witness what was reported as 'the singular sight of the Show itself.'[3]

-In 1868 Victoria held another Dog Show as held in the Duke of Edinburgh Theatre with 232 dogs.
+In 1868 Victoria held another Dog Show in the Duke of Edinburgh Theatre with 232 dogs.
 By 1872, in Victoria dogs were included in the National Agricultural Society of Victoria's Show which pre-dated the Royal Melbourne Show.
 By this time what we now know as Agricultural Societies were being formed throughout in the State capital cities throughout Australia.
 Over the next Century, these were to play an important part in the development of Australia's dog scene.
-As well as the all-breeds Clubs, by 1883 the Australian Fox terrier Club and also the Saint Bernard Club were formed.
+As well as the all-breeds Clubs, by 1883 the Australian Fox terrier Club and also the Saint Bernard Club had been formed.

 In addition to Tasmania and Victoria, the other States began forming Kennel Clubs to hold dog shows.
 New South Wales held is First Annual Show in 1895.
 The Queensland Kennel Club held its first Annual Show in 1897 and Western Australia had the Western Australian Kennel Club and was regularly holding dog shows by 1898.
 Additionally, the South Australia Poultry and Kennel Club changed its name to include dogs on 1902.